muratk5n/thirdwave/en/README.md

 ---

-Libertarians, mostly unknowingly, provided the much-needed ideological support for the Rep/Dem culture war, so that the single-party, Washington Consensus could continue unimpeeded..
+Libertarians unknowingly could have provided the much-needed ideological support for the Rep/Dem culture war, so that the single-party, Washington Consensus could continue unimpeeded..

 Conservatives could likely compromise on gun control (see Ronald Reagan) or for climate protection (see Richard Nixon) but the